 - Problems with bleeding or bruising (caused by a shortage of blood platelets)

 - Feeling weak or tired (caused by low red blood cell counts, called anemia)

 Most side effects go away once treatment is stopped.
 Things can be done to help prevent or control many of the side effects of chemo.
 For example, drugs can often prevent or reduce nausea and vomiting.

 For more information about the chemo used for a certain type of cancer, see our document about that type of cancer (like Breast Cancer, Colorectal Cancer, Non-Small Cell Lung Cancer).
-To learn more about chemo in general, please see Understanding Chemotherapy: A Guide for Patients and Families or go to the treatment section on our website
+To learn more about chemo in general, please see A Guide to Chemotherapy or go to the treatment section on our website

 Hormones in the body drive the growth of some common cancers.
 For example, the female hormone estrogen promotes growth of some breast and uterus cancers.
 Likewise, male hormones (androgens such as testosterone) promote growth of most prostate cancers.
 One of the main ways to treat some of these cancers is to stop certain hormones from affecting the cancer cells.
 The main ways of doing this are lowering hormone levels and/or blocking the hormone’s action at the cancer cell.

 One way to lower hormone levels is to surgically remove organs that make the hormones.
 For a woman with breast cancer, removing the ovaries lowers estrogen levels.
 Men with prostate cancer can be treated by removing the testicles to lower testosterone levels.